TRaSH-Guides/Guides/docs/Radarr/Radarr-collection-of-custom-formats.md

 ??? question "HDR (undefined) - [Click to show/hide]"

-    Some groups don't add HDR to their 4K release name so I suggest to add this Custom Format at the same score as you add one of your HDR Custom Formats.
+    Some groups don't add HDR to their 4K release name so we suggest adding this Custom Format at the same score as you add one of your HDR Custom Formats.

     For now it's only FraMeSToR/HQMUX that doesn't add HDR to their release name but in the feature we can add more to it if needed.